mathsaey/Declarative-Programming-Project/README.md

 alan: christine > {tina, zoe} > ruth > sarah.

 Note that when ties in preference lists are present, there are three stability notations, namely super-stability, strong stability and weak-stability (Definitions in the Ref (Iwama and Miyazaki 2008)).

-An extension of the SMP is the Student-Project Allocation Problem (SPA) in which students are assigned to projects based on his/her preferences over the projects.
-One lecturer may provide two or more projects, and each project has its own quota.
-Each lecturer also has

-his/her own quota, and preferences over the students.
-The preference lists are usually incomplete.

-The task is to find a stable matching that satisfies all quota-constraints both for projects and lectures.

 ##Functional Requirements
 Write a Prolog program that finds stable matchings for a given stable marriage problem.
 The preferences are given in a file written the above-mentioned format (some example files will be provided: 2pairs, 2pairs_incomplete_lists, 2pairs_with_ties, 5pairs).